 Animal toxicity test results are often presented in SDSs.
-If not provided on the SDS, go to the National Library of Medicine PubChem web set at https://pubchem.ncbi.nlm.nih.gov/ and search the Hazardous Substance Data Bank by individual chemical.
-Under your chemical, select "Animal Toxicity Studies" and then "Non-Human Toxicity Values" from the table of contents to obtain $LD{50}$ and $LC{50}$ test results.
+If not provided on the SDS, go to the National Library of Medicine Toxnet web set at http://toxnet.nlm.nih.gov/ and search the Hazardous Substance Data Bank by individual chemical.
+Under your chemical, select "Animal Toxicity Studies" and then "Non-Human Toxicity Values" from the table of contents to obtain LD50 and LC50 test results.